srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

 to communicate over the air with the UE.
 The EPC will be insantiated on the same machine as the eNB.
 See the following figure which outlines the overall system architecture.

-A list of supported RF-hardware drivers is outlined :ref:`here<Supported Drivers>`.
+A list of supported RF front-end drivers is outlined :ref:`here<Drivers>`.

 .. figure:: .imgs/basic_arch.png
     :width: 800px